-Fujifilm X100F versus Panasonic FZ2500
+Fujifilm X100F vs Panasonic FZ2500

 The Fujifilm X100F and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were announced, respectively, in January 2017 and September 2016.
 Both the X100F and the FZ2500 are fixed lens compact cameras that are based on an APS-C (X100F) and an one-inch (FZ2500) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.